How to Create a Customer Journey Map (and Increase Conversions)

 Companies that focus on retaining existing customers are more likely to become successful than companies that focus on gaining new customers but fail to keep them.
 And there is no better way to improve retention rates than understanding what makes people leave or remain loyal customers.
 The churn rate is calculated by measuring the number of customers who left in the last 12 months divided by the average number of total customers (during the same period).
 A low churn rate would most likely mean your company is on the right track, whereas a high churn rate would mean, for some reason, you are losing customers fast.

-Peter had customers that ordered from him for years; they were so in love with his products that they would never go to a different supplier.
+Peter had customers who had ordered from him for years.
+They loved his products so much that they would never go to a different supplier.
 His churn rate was meagre, which is the best sign of success for any business.

 Customer lifetime value (CLV)